haruki4299/azul-board-game/README.md

 #### End of the Game:

 The game ends on the round in which any one player has filled a horizontal line on their wall.
 Once all players have calulated their points from the wall tiling phase, players get bonus points for each horizontal line filled on the wall (+2 points), vertical line filled on the wall (+7 points), and completing all five of one color on the wall (+10 points).
 The player with the highest score at the end of the final round wins.

+## Future Extensions

+- Computer Player.
+Using an alpha beta pruning / mini max algorithm, create a computer player that chooses the optimal move.